 Haoxiang presented his work at the Aging Institute Research in Progress Seminar.
-Congratulations, Haoxiang!
+Well done, Haoxiang!

 Dr. Bo Lyu joined our lab as a senior postdoctoral researcher.
 Dr. Lyu holds a Ph.D. in genetics and has extensive research experience in molecular and cell biology.
 Welcome, Dr. Lyu!

 Our first review article is accepted by Trends in Cell Biology.
-Congratulations!
+Cheers!